Box in Boiler Cost

 Boxing in a boiler DIY, if suitable, could save you somewhere in the range of £80 to £200 in labour expenses.
 However, it will likely take a DIY enthusiast longer to perform the work than a professional.

 Hazards and dangers include straining yourself when carrying heavy materials.
 You also want to be sure you don’t do a botched job.
-You’ll need to know how to box a boiler in do this work DIY.
+You’ll need to know how to box a boiler to do this work DIY.
 If in any doubt, it’s best to hire a contractor to box in a boiler.

 Building Regulations & Planning Permission for Boxing in a Boiler